BroadcomMFD/opsrexx-language-support/README.md

 4. Choose the type of rule snippet you want to insert.
 5. Fill in the templated values to complete the OPS/REXX rule.

-If you know the name of the snippet you want to use, you can begin typing the name of the snippet in the editor and select from the list of suggestions.
+The following video demonstrates how to use the snippet library.

 ![Snippets](docs/images/gifs/insert-snippet-cmd.gif)

+> **Tip**
+> If you know the name of the snippet you want to use, you can begin typing the name of the snippet in the editor and select from the list of suggestions.

 </details>

-<details><summary><span style="font-size: 1.3em">Issue OPS/MVS Commands</span></summary>
+<details><summary><span style="font-size: 1.5em"><b>Issue OPS/MVS Commands</b></span><hr></summary>

-Issuing OPS/MVS commands from OPS/REXX LS requires connecting securely to an OPS/MVS subsystem using the OPS/MVS REST API or using SSH.
+Issuing OPS/MVS commands from OPS/REXX LS requires that you connect the extension to an OPS/MVS subsystem using either the OPS/MVS REST API or SSH.

+> **Note**
-  - Certain commands require an OPS/MVS REST API connection.
+> - Certain commands require an OPS/MVS REST API connection.
-  - The only commands that require an SSH connection are those related to setting up the SSH connection.
+> - The only commands that require an SSH connection are commands that are related to setting up the SSH connection.
+These commands are discussed in the section "Configure OPS/REXX LS to Access OPS/MVS Using SSH".

 Use OPS/REXX LS to issue the following OPS/MVS commands by connecting through the OPS/MVS REST API or by connecting with SSH: